Perth In A Nutshell

 Perth is Australia’s fourth largest city and 1,958,912 people live there.

-This most isolated city in the world, is located on Australia’s South East coast.
+This most isolated city in the world, is located on Australia’s South West coast.

 Adelaide is the closest major Australian city to Perth which is 2,696 km away.